pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 :class: important

 By default, Poetry pins dependencies using `^` by default.
 This `^` symbol means that there is an "upper bound" to the dependency.
-Thus poetry will bump a dependency version to a new major version.
+Thus poetry won't bump a dependency version to a new major version.
 Thus, if your package uses a dependency that is at version 1.2.3, Poetry will never bump the dependency to 2.0 even if there is a new major version of the package.
 Poetry will instead bump up to 1.9.x.